-Bin Ladin’s repute grew with their rage.
+Bin Laden’s repute grew with their rage.
 And yet his attacks weren’t anywhere close to as devastating as they were made out to be.

-By first sponsoring dramatic and visible acts of Symbolic Terror, bin Ladin then hoped for the retaliation that would “bring in recruits, money and prestige and mobilize and radicalize the ‘Arab street.’”20 This would enhance his capabilities and allow him to sponsor more attacks aimed at drawing even more retaliation from America and further increasing the validity of his message that America was the gravest threat to Islam and must be crushed for Muslims the world over to live in peace.
+By first sponsoring dramatic and visible acts of Symbolic Terror, bin Laden then hoped for the retaliation that would “bring in recruits, money and prestige and mobilize and radicalize the ‘Arab street,’”20 which is exactly what he got.
+This enhanced his capabilities and allowed him to sponsor more attacks aimed at drawing even more retaliation from America, and further increased the validity of his message that America was the gravest threat to Islam and must be crushed for Muslims the world over to live in peace.

 Once this gyre, the first stirrings of Political Terrorism, began to swirl it would gain mass and grow in size, drawing in all American designs for the Middle East.
-The Muslims youth would begin crusades of their own and “cast off their illusions, embrace the true Islamic path and launch their own attacks against the tyrannical oppressors.”21
+Eventually, Muslim youth would begin crusades of their own and “cast off their illusions, embrace the true Islamic path and launch their own attacks against the tyrannical oppressors.”21

-But before this could happen bin Ladin would need time to consolidate his strength.
+But before this could happen bin Laden would need time to consolidate his strength.
 Al-Qaeda was slow to find seed.

 And in a region that is often overlooked in both the study of Islam and the study of terrorism: the islands that pierce the Pacific off the shores of Southeast Asia.
 Lands which, with all the irony of a disinterested History, had been some of the only lands to come to Islam through peaceful commerce instead of falling under its sword.